-Figure 4: VEEC calculator - Variable data requirements for non-J6 scenarios for creation unless the activity has been validly undertaken.
-See Section 6.8 for help in completing a VEEC upload form.
+Figure 4: VEEC calculator - Variable data requirements for non-J6 scenarios

-When selecting the 'lamp ballast combination' for the upgrade zone of a particular activity, the entry must align with the lamp product type of the installed product (as recorded in our Register of Products).
+When selecting the 'lamp ballast combination' for the upgrade zone of a particular activity, the entry must align with the lamp product type of the installed product (as recorded in the VEU Register of Products).
 See Appendix E for guidance on this issue.

-You can also upload details of an upgrade activity using the VEEC upload form, to help you determine how many VEECs can be created for a given activity.
+You can also enter details of an upgrade activity using the VEEC creation form to help you determine how many VEECs can be created for a given activity.
 This is particularly useful for calculating complex installations (those involving more than one baseline and upgrade zone).
-You can delete uploaded activities from your activity queue.
-You must not 'submit' an uploaded activity
+You must not 'submit' an activity for creation unless the activity has been validly undertaken and you are eligible to create VEECs for the activity.
+See Section 6.9.
+Create VEECs in the VEU Registry for help with creating VEECs.

-6.4.
+6.5.
 Gather baseline information